In memoriam segment: Response

 The producers of In Memoriam segments frequently defend their decisions to include some but not others because they say there is not enough time in an award show to honor every single person who has recently died.
-As one longtime AMPAS member put it:
+As a longtime AMPAS member put it:

 It's all about status.
 It's impossible to be fair.
 You try, every year, to add in a certain number of editors and art directors.
 It's about a person's prominence in their field, and you don't want to just go with the movie stars or the big-time directors.

 Ken Ehrlich, longtime producer of the Grammy Awards, says that "there's always criticism...we start with a list of 300 worthy people.
 We can't do 300 worthy people.
 At some point, it becomes subjective."
 Chuck Workman, a past editor of the Oscars' memorial tribute, notes that when deciding how many people get into the montage, the audience's patience must be taken into consideration.
 "I don't think they want to sit for 10 minutes," says Workman.

-In addition to the televised In Memoriam segment, the Oscars also feature on its website a much longer obituary montage with many more names on it.
+In addition to the televised In Memoriam segment, the Oscars features on its website a much longer obituary montage with many more names listed.